 Reusable Canvas Bag

 When you head out shopping take your own non-plastic canvas bag and simply turn down the bag.
 In addition, bring a few cotton bags you can fold up and into the bigger canvas bag so you are covered for anything.
-Tale Of The Future bags and backpacks are made from canvas and cotton, dyed with azo-free colours.
+Look forbags and backpacks made from canvas and cotton, dyed with azo-free colours.
 This process makes them safer to use and less harmful to the environment.
 They are vegan and plastic free.

 Take a reusable bottle with you on your flight and use it as your primary drinking bottle throughout your journey.
 If you are prepared the flight attendants, and eateries will accommodate and refill your reusable bottle.
 Hydro Flask has them in various sizes.